SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 If a tester sent you this blog post, then they've done exactly that.
 They're making you aware of the risks in play, what the costs are, and asking you how you would like to proceed.

 If you weren't aware of the risks you were taking, or who was paying their prices, that's entirely understandable.
 But continuing to operate this way is not just ineffective and costly, it's also _extremely_ harmful to the people on your team.

-## To other managers

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.